alex-atanassov/cvw-vr-bowling/README.md

 # Aalto University
 # Coding Virtual Worlds - Assignment 3

-This document aims at presenting the features implemented for the third assignment of Coding Virtual Worlds.
-The assignment consists in the creation of a simple Bowling VR game, as well as a simple scene that can be explored by moving around using the Oculus controllers.
+Third assignment of the course Coding Virtual Worlds, held at Aalto University.
+The assignment consists in the creation of a simple Bowling VR game, as well as a simple scene that can be explored by moving around using the Oculus controllers.<br>
 This assignment was focused on learning the main functionalities provided by the XR Interaction Toolkit, including teleportation, continuous movement, snap movement, grab/release interactions and others.

 More in detail, my implementation covers the following working functionalities: